how to mix colors: everything you need to know

 warm colors

-Warm colors are known to "advance" toward us.
-They make areas look closer.
-We use warm colors in the foreground and middle area of a painting.
+Use warm colors in the foreground and middle area of a painting.

-How do we mix warm paint colors:
+How do we mix warm paint colors?

-• We can make any color warmer by adding yellow.
+We can make any color warmer by adding yellow or orange which contains yellow.

 The sides of the orange would be painted cooler to make them turn away from us.